 A. Students who are degree candidates and in good academic standing can apply for Academic Training before completion of studies.
-Students who have completed all of their requirements, including thesis, are eligible to apply for post-completion Academic Training.
+Students who have completed all of their degree requirements, including thesis (if applicable), are eligible to apply for post-completion Academic Training.

 Q. How soon into an academic program are students eligible to obtain Academic Training authorization?

 A. J-1 visa regulations do not specify how long in an academic program a student must be enrolled before being eligible to apply for J-1 Academic Training.
 Eligibility is dependent upon the student’s academic program as to when the program will support a student pursuing an internship or other off-campus experience directly related to their program of study (whether that be a required experience for the academic program, or an elective experience desired by the student).
 Academic programs at MIT generally require a student to complete at least one academic year (2 terms — Fall and Spring) before being eligible for Academic Training authorization.
 Some programs that have required internships may allow for earlier pursuit of an off-campus experience.
 From a visa status perspective, the expectation is that a student must complete at least one academic term in their degree program, to have background in their field of study, before being eligible to apply for Academic Training.
 Please consult with your academic department administrator and your ISO Advisor if you have any questions about J-1 status and pursuing internship/experiential learning opportunities.